Top Christian broadcaster fighting government demand for 'public shaming rule' * WorldNetDaily * by Bob Unruh

 Then it came back.

-The case argues that the FCC doesn’t have the authority to demand that information, then publish it and make it available.
+The case argues that the FCC doesn’t have the authority to demand that information, then publish it and make it publicly available.

 The case raises potential violations of equal protection and First Amendment issues under the Constitution.